Thogsit/Flexeme/README.md

 The project depends on the following python packages:

 ```
-jsonpickle==1.2    # For data loading and storage
+jsonpickle==1.2    # Used for data loading and storage
 scipy>=1.3.1       # Used for the Hungarian algorithm when evaluating 3+ untangles
 tqdm>=4.38.0       # Used for progressbars
 networkx==2.3      # Used for shortest-paths and general graph utils
-numpy<1.19.0       # Used for matrix operations
+numpy<1.20.0       # Used for matrix operations
 rapidfuzz>=0.9.1   # Used for fuzzy string matching
 pygraphviz>=1.6    # Used as the main way to interact with .dot files
 pydot==1.4.1       # Used as a fall-back method to read .dot files
-grakel>=0.1a6      # Used for the WL-kernel implementation
+grakel>=0.1.8      # Used for the WL-kernel implementation
 nltk>=3.4.4        # Used for tokenisation
+scikit-learn<1.2.0 # Dependency of grakel
 ```

 Due to these package constraints, Python3.8 or lower is required to successfully install `numpy<1.19.0`.